 It was part of a pattern of harassment of LGBT students that led the Southern Poverty Law Center to demand that the Moss Point School District take immediate action to end the pervasive anti-gay bullying and harassment of students, such as Destin, or face a federal lawsuit.

 When Destin’s father talked to a principal about the harassment, he was told that “if she’s going to dress like a boy, she’s going to be treated like a boy.”
-The harassment took such a toll that Destin attempted suicide in October 2011– roughly two months after she arrived at Magnolia Junior High.
+The harassment took such a toll that Destin contemplated suicide.
 She finally left the school after a March 2012 meeting during which a principal told her, “I don’t want a dyke in this school.”

 “I just wanted to be able to attend school and get a decent education,” said Destin, 16.
 “But being constantly tormented because I’m gay made going to school a nightmare.
 I had to leave.”